PatSunter/credo/doc/credo-intro.rst

 Scientific analysis of computational codes - core capabilities
 ==============================================================

-To achieve the above goals, the features below are either provided by UWA, or under active development:
+To achieve the above goals, the features below are either provided by CREDO, or under active development:

 * Ability to quickly extract and compare observables that are produced during